-From Gangtok, Chungthang is less than 100 kms away but takes 5 hours or more due to the rough terrain.
-As for the rest of North Sikkim, a tourist must book a package tour and travel through authorised agent to get permit and direct travel is restricted.
-From Gangtok, you will first travel to Mangan (64 kms, 3 hours), the district capital of North Sikkim.
-From Mangan the road follows Teesta river till Chungthang only once crossing it at Tong (11 kms before the town).
-At Mangan and Tong check post you will need to show you permit before further travel.
+From Gangtok, Chungthang is less than 100 km away but takes 5 hours or more due to the rough terrain.
+As for the rest of North Sikkim, a tourist must book a package tour and travel through an authorized agent to get a permit and direct travel is restricted.
+From Gangtok, you will first travel to Mangan (64 km, 3 hours), the district capital of North Sikkim.
+From Mangan, the road follows Teesta river till Chungthang only once crossing it at Tong (11 km before the town).
+At Mangan and Tong check post you will need to show your permit before further travel.

 Where to Stay

 Chungthang has some small restaurants to serve the traveler.
 There is hardly any accommodation worth its name.
 You may travel here based in Lachen or Lachung where plenty of accommodation options exists.

 Although North Sikkim may generate a feeling of cold weather in your mind, Chungthang is at an altitude of just 5500 feet.
 The weather here is comfortable throughout the year.
 Summer weather varies between 15 to 25 centigrade.
 In winter it varies between 7 to 15 degrees.
 Chungthang receives heavy rainfall throughout the year.
-The monsoon months of July to September specially witnesses heavy rainfall.
-Landslide caused by heavy downpour is common during Monsoon months.
+The monsoon months of July to September especially witnesses heavy rainfall.
+A landslide caused by heavy downpour is common during Monsoon months.

 Altitude - 5300 ft